Proof of Work & Proof of Stake: Understanding The Foundation Of All Blockchains

 Due to these benefits, PoS has generally been considered a better mechanism than PoW, which is why the newer blockchain projects are generally PoS, and the ones that have been around longer are in the works to transition to this format, such as Ethereum.

 It is worth noting, though, that from a risk point of view, the timing and maturity of a blockchain are essential factors to consider.
-If you are/become a PoS blockchain too early, you might risk suffering a 51% attack (which is when coin holders get together to rule as a majority).
+If you are/become a PoS blockchain too early, you might risk suffering a 51% attack (when coin holders get together to rule as a majority).
 If you do it too late, you'll have scalability issues and people wasting too much energy on mine.
 It's a balance here.